The origin of the coherent radio flash potentially associated with GRB 201006A: Acknowledgments

 \section{Acknowledgments}

-We are grateful to Antonia Rowlinson, Iris De Ruiter, Kelly Gourdji, and Gemma Anderson for helpful discussions.
+We are grateful to Antonia Rowlinson, Iris De Ruiter, Kelly Gourdji, and Gemma Anderson for helpful discussions and the referee for their comments on the manuscript.
 N.S. is supported by a Nordita Fellowship.
 Nordita is supported in part by NordForsk.
+N.S acknowledges support from the Knut and Alice Wallenberg foundation through the “Gravity Meets Light” project.
 T. A. C. and S. J. M. receive support from the Australian Government Research Training Program.
 P.D.L is supported through Australian Research Council (ARC) Centre of Excellence CE170100004, Discovery Projects DP220101610 and DP230103088, and LIEF Project LE210100002.
 B.D.M. is supported by the National Science Foundation (grant AST-2002577) and by NASA through the Fermi Guest Investigator Program (grant 80NSSC22K1574).
 This work made use of data supplied by the UK Swift Science Data Centre at the University of Leicester.